holycrap872/ucls-ml-ai/CourseMaterial/02_sde_bootcamp/03_git_in_practice/lesson_plan.md

         - Do not commit any hidden files/folders (leading “.”)
     - Push "initial commit" to your GitLab Problem Set repo
     - Create a README.md for your Problem set and commit it
+        - Browser https://conventionalcomments.org/ to understand the type of feedback I'll leave
     - Start homework

 ### Homework